lukso-network/LIPs/LSPs/LSP-26-FollowingSystem.md

 - If the followed address supports [LSP1-UniversalReceiver] interface, SHOULD call the follower's [`universalReceiver(...)`] function with the default parameters below:

   - `typeId`: `keccak256('LSP26FollowerSystem_FollowNotification')` > `0x71e02f9f05bcd5816ec4f3134aa2e5a916669537ec6c77fe66ea595fabc2d51a`
-  - `data`: The data sent SHOULD be abi encode packed and contain the address that starts following.
+  - `data`: The data sent SHOULD be packed encoded and contain the address that starts following.

 #### followBatch